We may earn commission from affiliate links →

 The 12 Most Beautiful Caves In Bulgaria You Can Visit

-The vast majority of Bulgarian caves are the exclusive playground of experienced speleologists and rock climbers.
+The vast majority of Bulgarian caves are the exclusive playgrounds of experienced speleologists and rock climbers.
 However, those that are managed and can be visited include some of the top natural attractions in Bulgaria.

 Here are some of the most interesting and beautiful caves in Bulgaria that you can visit.